 When planting the plant, make sure not to bury the crown (where the leaves start) of the plant.
 This needs to be above the surface of the soil.

-This is the top 6 that I wanted to tell you about, but there are other possibilities that kept appearing in my research.
 These are another 3 names that might be options for you if you are looking for other plants that are relatively easy to take care of.

 This plant is a stem plant, which propagates rather fast.
 It is a plant with nice colors, and definitely worth giving a try in your aquarium.